Marketplace advertising has entered a new era.

 If brands cannot answer that confidently, they are likely subsidizing revenue they already owned.

-True marketplace growth requires a shift in mindset — from optimizing ads to optimizing market share.
+True marketplace growth requires a stronger ecommerce growth strategy — from optimizing ads to optimizing market share.
 From chasing efficiency metrics to building systems.
 From spending more to spending smarter.